Feeling overwhelmed with the many occupational choices for your future?

-Advancing from a minimum wage job which you have had since school to a real career job can seem overwhelming.
-We have a working knowledge of over 90,000 career options and can help you find the top ten career options which match your interests and hard wired skills best.
-It all starts with a phone call from you to tell us what you have been thinking about lately, and what seems important that needs doing with your life.
+Advancing from a minimum wage job which you have had since school to a fulfilling business, ministry service or non-profit career can seem overwhelming.
+We have a working knowledge of most all career options representing business, government service, ministry service, non-profit and military.
+We can help you find the top ten occupational options which best match your interests, values and hard-wired skills.
+It all starts with a contact from you to tell us what you have been considering and what is important to you.
 It doesn’t matter if you have had any career related work experience.
-Our in-depth aptitude assessment and career advancement job search can get you to that opportunity that fits your vision and goals.
+Our in-depth aptitude assessment and career advancement job search can get you to a fulfilling opportunity that fits your vision and goals.

 IDAK Mid-Career Advancement Assessment